AnastasyaDuygu/Cube-Runner/README.md

 ## Installation

-**This project is a project made with Unity version 2022.3.15f1.
+**This is a project made with Unity version 2022.3.15f1.
 To run the Cube Runner game on your Windows system, follow these steps:

 &nbsp;&nbsp;&nbsp; 1.
 Clone this repository or download it as a ZIP file.